Article

 ChatGPT (General AI Assistant)

-Overview: OpenAI’s conversational AI is widely used as a coding companion — for generating snippets, debugging, or explaining concepts.
+Overview: OpenAI's conversational AI is widely used as a coding companion — for generating snippets, debugging issues, explaining concepts, and brainstorming architecture.
+ChatGPT is not IDE-native but integrates via plugins and the API.

 Strengths: